Günther Storck: Academic career

-He studied classical philology and German studies at universities in Münster, Berlin and Munich.
-For his vocation to the priesthood he returned to Münster, where he started a degree in theology at the seminary Collegium Borromaeum (1962).
+He studied classical philology and German studies at the University of Münster, the Humboldt University of Berlin, and LMU Munich.
+For his vocation to the priesthood, he returned to Münster, where he started a degree in theology at the seminary Collegium Borromaeum (1962).
 In the meanwhile he passed his state examination in philology, philosophy and theology.
-He then moved from Münster to Munich (1967), where he continued his studies at the theological and philosophical faculties of the University of Munich.
-A few years later he became Research Associate of Leo Scheffczyk.
+He then moved from Münster to Munich (1967), where he continued his studies at the theological and philosophical faculties of LMU Munich.
+A few years later, he became Research Associate of Leo Scheffczyk.
 He then moved to Egg in Switzerland for ordination (21 September 1973).
 The day after he celebrated his First Mass in Damenstiftskirche St. Anna.
 He did his doctorate in theology with a tripartite graduate thesis on Johann Gottlieb Fichte's Wissenschaftslehre of 1794/95 (first part) and on his Wissenschaftslehre of 1804 (second part); its concluding third part concerns the doctrine of the Trinity.

 Death and legacy

 Storck died of ill health on 23 April 1993 in Munich.
-On Friday, April 30, the solemn requiem was held for the deceased in St. Mary's Church, Munich – exactly nine years after his consecration as bishop.
-On the following Monday, 3 May, the funeral took place at the Munich West Cemetery.
+On Friday, 30 April 1993, the solemn requiem was held for the deceased in St. Mary's Church, Munich – exactly nine years after his consecration as bishop.
+On the following Monday, 3 May 1993, the funeral took place at the Munich West Cemetery.